Seniors - 3 Smart Ways to Beat Brain Fog

 - Health conditions.
 Certain health conditions can contribute to brain fog like multiple sclerosis, chronic fatigue syndrome, Alzheimer’s and dementia, and the autoimmune disease lupus.

 - Certain medications.
 Feeling foggy?
 It could be the medications you’re taking for chemotherapy, high blood pressure, pain, or sleep.

 So how do you beat brain fog?
 You know yourself better than anyone.
 If brain fog or forgetfulness is negatively impacting your life, talk to your doctor.
 You can also improve brain function in three specific ways:

 1. Eat healthy food.
 This includes fruits, vegetables, whole grains, lean meats, fish, and legumes, and plenty of water.
 Looking for an easy way to eat healthier?
 Check out the Senior-Friendly menu of meals made from fresh ingredients and ready to eat in minutes.

 - Get your Zzzs.
 Aim for 7 to 9 hours of sleep per night.
 If you’re having trouble getting 7 hours a night, take a nap during the day.
 Going to bed at the same time every night, even on weekends can help, too.
 Avoid caffeine in the afternoon and evening.
 And turn off all electronics at least an hour before bed.

 3. Manage stress in healthy ways.
 Choose an activity you enjoy like yoga or meditation to reduce stress.
-Exercise, connecting with friends, or making time for a hobby you enjoy can help, too.
+Exercise, connecting with friends, or making time for a hobby you enjoy are great brain fog remedies, too.